-First create an FTP server connection: Go to the Servers tab in the Connect configuration and click on the Plus icon to set up a new FTP server connection.
+First, create an FTP server connection: Go to the Servers tab in the Connect configuration, select the group you'd like to add the server to and click on the Add server button to set up a new FTP server connection.
 You will be asked to specify a few general settings for the server before you can define the folders that you want to use for file transfers.

 Name: Type in a short, descriptive name for the server

 Description: If you would like to add a longer server description, this can be done here.

 Protocol: Click on the Drop-down list to expand it and choose between one of the three available FTP protocols: FTP, FTPS or SFTP.

 A note about FTPS: Connect will not validate FTPS server certificates; it will accept all certificates.

 Host name: Type in the name to the host server here.
 It could typically be ftp.domain.com or simply an ip address.
 If the ftp server is outside a corporate firewall you need to make sure the required ports have been opened for incoming and/or outgoing FTP traffic.

 Max connections: Set the maximum number of connections that the server will allow.